What Is Retained Search? A Complete Guide for Employers

 Also Read: What is Executive Search?

-The retained or executive search firm meets with your leadership team to understand your company culture, business goals, and role requirements.
+The search firm meets with your leadership team to understand your company culture, goals, and role requirements.

 Also Read: How Do Executive Search Firms Work?